Category Archives: Georgia

 • Class C Vehicles

-Both Class A and Class B Commercial Drivers Licenses might also require endorsements to drive certain types of vehicles, including school or passenger buses.
-And a Class A licensee, with the appropriate needed endorsements, can drive any vehicle that a Class B licensee is qualified to drive.
+Both Class A and Class B Commercial Drivers Licenses may also require endorsements to drive specific kinds of vehicles, including school or passenger buses.
+And a Class A license holder, with the proper required endorsements, can operate any vehicle that a Class B license holder is qualified to operate.

 Click Here to Get Free Information on Truck Driving Schools Near You!

-Waresboro GA truck driving schoolAfter you have determined which CDL you wish to pursue, you can start the process of assessing the Waresboro GA truck driving schools that you are considering.
-As already discussed, cost and location will certainly be your primary concerns.
-But it can’t be stressed enough that they must not be your sole considerations.
-Other variables, for instance the experience of the instructors or the reputations of the schools are similarly or even more important.
-So below are a few more points that you should research while conducting your due diligence before selecting, and especially paying for, your truck driver training.
+Waverly GA truck driving schoolOnce you have determined which CDL you want to obtain, you can begin the undertaking of assessing the Waverly GA truck driver schools that you are considering.
+As already mentioned, cost and location will no doubt be your initial concerns.
+But it can’t be stressed enough that they should not be your sole concerns.
+Other factors, including the reputations of the schools or the experience of the instructors are equally or even more important.
+So below are several more points that you should research while conducting your due diligence prior to enrolling in, and particularly paying for, your truck driving training.

-Are the Schools Certified or Accredited ?
-Very few truck driver schools in the Waresboro GA area are accredited due to the stringent process and cost to the schools.
-On the other hand, certification is more prevalent and is provided by the Professional Truck Driver Institute (PTDI).
-A school is not obligated to become certified, but there are a number of advantages.
-Interested students recognize that the training will be of the highest standard, and that they will get plenty of driving time.
-For example, PTDI mandates 44 hours of actual driving time, not simulations or ride-alongs.
-So if a school’s course is certified (the course, not the school is certified), students know that the curriculum and training will comply with the very high standards set by PTDI.
+Are the Schools Accredited or Certified ?
+Very few truck driving schools in the Waverly GA area are accredited due to the rigorous process and expense to the schools.
+On the other hand, certification is more commonplace and is provided by the Professional Truck Driver Institute (PTDI).
+A school is not required to become certified, but there are a number of advantages.
+Potential students recognize that the training will be of the highest standard, and that they will get an ample amount of driving time.
+For example, PTDI calls for 44 hours of real driving time, not ride-alongs or simulations.
+So if a school’s course is certified (the course, not the school is certified), students know that the training and curriculum will meet the very high benchmarks set by PTDI.

 How Effective is the Training?
-At a minimum, the schools should be licensed in Georgia and hire instructors that are trained and experienced.
-We will talk more about the teachers in the following segment.
-In addition, the student to instructor ratio should not be greater than 4 to 1.
-If it’s any higher, then students will not be obtaining the personal instruction they will need.
-This is particularly true regarding the one-on-one instruction for behind the wheel training.
-And watch out for any school that claims it can teach you to be a truck driver in a relatively short time frame.
-Training to be a truck driver and to drive a tractor trailer professionally requires time.
-The majority of Waresboro GA schools offer training courses that range from three weeks to as long as 2 months, depending on the license class or type of vehicle.
+At a minimum, the schools should be licensed in Georgia and hire teachers that are experienced and trained.
+We will discuss more about the instructors in the following section.
+In addition, the student to instructor proportion should not be greater than 4 to 1.
+If it’s any higher, then students will not be getting the personal attention they will need.
+This is particularly true concerning the one-on-one instruction for behind the wheel training.
+And look out for any school that professes it can train you to be a truck driver in a relatively short time period.
+Training to be an operator and to drive a tractor trailer skillfully requires time.
+The majority of Waverly GA schools offer training programs that range from three weeks to as long as 2 months, based on the class of license or type of vehicle.

-How Good are the Instructors?
-As already mentioned, it’s imperative that the teachers are qualified to teach driving techniques and experienced as both drivers and instructors.
-Although several states have minimum driving time requirements to be certified as an instructor, the more professional driving experience a teacher has the better.
-It’s also vital that the teachers stay current with industry developments or any new laws or changes in regulations.
-Assessing instructors might be a little more intuitive than other standards, and possibly the ideal approach is to check out the school and speak with the instructors in person.
-You can also speak with a few of the students completing the training and ask if they are happy with the level of instruction and the teacher’s ability to train them.
+How Experienced are the Teachers?
+As previously mentioned, it’s essential that the instructors are trained to teach driving techniques and experienced as both drivers and instructors.
+Even though several states have minimum driving time criteria to be certified as a teacher, the more successful driving experience an instructor has the better.
+It’s also important that the teachers stay current with industry developments or any new laws or changes in regulations.
+Evaluating instructors may be a bit more subjective than other criteria, and perhaps the best method is to visit the school and talk to the teachers in person.
+You can also talk to a few of the students going through the training and find out if they are satisfied with the quality of instruction and the teacher’s qualification to train them.

 Adequate Driving Time?
-Above all else, an excellent truck driving school will furnish sufficient driving time to its students.
+Above all else, an excellent truck driver school will furnish sufficient driving time to its students.
 After all, isn’t that what it’s all about?
-Driving time is the actual time spent behind the wheel operating a truck.
-While the use of ride-a-longs with other students and simulators are important training tools, they are no substitute for real driving.
-The more instruction that a student receives behind the wheel, the better driver he or she will become.
-And even though driving time fluctuates among schools, a good benchmark is 32 hours at a minimum.
-If the school is PTDI certified, it will furnish a minimum of 44 hours of driving time.
-Contact the Waresboro GA schools you are considering and ask how much driving time they provide.
+Driving time is the actual time spent behind the wheel driving a truck.
+Although the use of simulators and ride-a-longs with other students are important training methods, they are no alternative for actual driving.
+The more instruction that a student receives behind the wheel, the better driver she or he will be.
+And even though driving time differs between schools, a good benchmark is a minimum of 32 hours.
+If the school is PTDI certified, it will furnish at least 44 hours of driving time.
+Contact the Waverly GA schools you are considering and find out how much driving time they provide.

-Are they Independent or Captive ?
-It’s possible to receive discounted or even free training from certain trucking schools if you enter into an agreement to be a driver for a particular carrier for a defined period of time.
+Are they Captive or Independent ?
+It’s possible to obtain discounted or even free training from certain trucking schools if you make a commitment to drive for a particular carrier for a defined period of time.
 This is called contract training, and the schools that provide it are called captives.
-So rather than having relationships with a wide range of trucking lines that they can refer their students to, captives only refer to one company.
-The benefit is receiving free or less expensive training by giving up the freedom to initially work wherever you choose.
-Clearly contract training has the potential to restrict your income prospects when beginning your new career.
+So rather than maintaining associations with a wide range of trucking lines that they can place their graduates with, captives only refer to one company.
+The tradeoff is receiving free or less expensive training by giving up the flexibility to initially work wherever you have an opportunity.
+Obviously contract training has the potential to reduce your income prospects when beginning your new career.
 But for many it may be the ideal way to receive affordable training.
-Just remember to ask if the Waresboro GA schools you are contemplating are independent or captive so that you can make an informed decision.
+Just be sure to inquire if the Waverly GA schools you are considering are independent or captive so that you can make an informed decision.

-Provide Onsite CDL Testing?
-There are several states that will allow third party CDL testing onsite of truck driving schools for its students.
-If onsite testing is permitted in Georgia, ask if the schools you are reviewing are DMV certified to provide it.
-One benefit is that it is more convenient than competing with graduates from other schools for test times at Georgia testing centers.
-It is moreover an indicator that the DMV considers the authorized schools to be of a higher quality.
+Offer CDL Testing Onsite?
+There are some states that will allow third party CDL testing onsite of trucking schools for its students.
+If onsite testing is available in Georgia, find out if the schools you are looking at are DMV certified to provide it.
+One benefit is that it is more convenient than contending with graduates from other schools for test times at Georgia testing centers.
+It is moreover an indication that the DMV regards the approved schools to be of a superior quality.

-Are the Classes Flexible?
-As formerly mentioned, truck driving training is just one to two months long.
-With such a brief term, it’s imperative that the Waresboro GA school you choose provides flexibility for both the curriculum and the scheduling of classes.
-As an example, if you’re having difficulty learning a certain driving maneuver, then the instructor should be willing to spend more time with you until you have it mastered.
-And if you’re still employed while going to training, then the class scheduling needs to be flexible enough to fit in working hours or other commitments.
+Are the Class Times Convenient?
+As previously mentioned, truck driver training is only about 1 to 2 months long.
+With such a brief duration, it’s important that the Waverly GA school you choose offers flexibility for both the curriculum and the scheduling of classes.
+For example, if you’re having a hard time learning a certain driving maneuver, then the teacher should be willing to commit more time with you until you have it mastered.
+And if you’re still employed while going to training, then the class scheduling needs to be flexible enough to fit in working hours or other responsibilities.

-Is Job Placement Provided?
-The moment you have attained your commercial driver’s license after graduating from truck driving school, you will be impatient to start your new profession.
-Verify that the schools you are considering have job placement programs.
-Find out what their job placement rate is and what average salary their grads start at.
-Also, find out which national and local trucking companies their graduates are referred to for employment.
-If a school has a lower job placement rate or not many Waresboro GA employers hiring their graduates, it might be a sign to search elsewhere.
+Is Job Assistance Offered?
+As soon as you have acquired your CDL license after graduating from trucking school, you will be impatient to begin your new profession.
+Confirm that the schools you are considering have job assistance programs.
+Find out what their job placement ratio is and what average salary their graduates start at.
+Also, ask which national and local trucking firms their graduates are referred to for hiring.
+If a school has a low job placement rate or few Waverly GA employers hiring their grads, it may be a clue to look elsewhere.

-Is Financial Assistance Given?
-Truck driver schools are similar to colleges and other Waresboro GA area technical or vocational schools when it comes to loans and other forms of financial aid being available.
-Find out if the schools you are reviewing have a financial aid department, or at least someone who can help you understand the options and forms that need to be submitted.
+Is Financial Assistance Offered?
+Truck driver schools are comparable to colleges and other Waverly GA area technical or vocational schools when it comes to loans and other forms of financial assistance being available.
+Ask if the schools you are evaluating have a financial aid department, or at a minimum someone who can help you navigate the options and forms that need to be completed.

 Truck On in These Other Georgia Locations